jeremytammik/tbc/a/2044_entitle_license.md

 I´ll also share some code snippets here and for sure will report about my experiences as soon my system is ready.

 **Answer 2:**
-The last Autodesk DevCon had some conversation about improving the Autodesk App Store, the roadmap has some items about the App Store: https://aps.autodesk.com/aps-roadmap.
+The last Autodesk DevCon included some conversations about improving the Autodesk App Store, and the [APS roadmap](https://aps.autodesk.com/aps-roadmap) includes items about the App Store.

-About the licensing, I created my entitlement API using the Autodesk UserId to identify the user connected inside Revit, without an account connected the plugin does not work.
+About the licensing, I created my entitlement API using the Autodesk UserId to identify the user connected inside Revit; without an account connected, the plugin does not work.

-I have some plugins in the App Store with Trial or Free, and the payment is done outside the Autodesk App Store on my website using a platform that manages the tax depending on the region the user is buying the license.
+I have some plugins in the App Store with Trial or Free, and the payment is done outside the Autodesk App Store on my website using a platform that manages taxes depending on the region where the user is buying the license.

 Is kinda simple to recreate a simple API using the Entitlement API as a reference to validate your plugin/user.